matthewelsom/Project-JekyllStyleguide/_docs/about/design-principle.md

 ---
 title: Design Principle
-info: This style guide has been created to help designers, developers and product owners create and maintain user interface documentation in a 'Living Styleguide'.
+info: This style guide has been created to help designers, developers and product owners create and maintain user interface documentation in a 'Living Style Guide'.
 Documenting the user interface (UI) of a digital product or system reduces hand-over time and helps to ensure new UI additions deliver a consistent experience to users.
 ---

 This style guide follows four fundemental prinicples.